marmelab/react-admin/docs/List.md

         hideFilter, // a callback to hide one of the filters, e.g. hidefilter('title')
         // row selection
-        selectedIds, // an array listing the ids of the selcted rows, e.g. [123, 456] onSelect, // callback to change the liust of selected rows, e.g onSelect([456, 789]) onToggleItem, // callback to toggle the selection of a given record based on its id, e.g. onToggleItem(456) onUnselectItems, // callback to clear the selection, e.g. onUnselectItems();
+        selectedIds, // an array listing the ids of the selcted rows, e.g. [123, 456] onSelect, // callback to change the list of selected rows, e.g onSelect([456, 789]) onToggleItem, // callback to toggle the selection of a given record based on its id, e.g. onToggleItem(456) onUnselectItems, // callback to clear the selection, e.g. onUnselectItems();
         // misc